builtbybel/TweakUIX/README.md

 and yes, this version also brings a small advantage over TIW11.
 The stone-age ui requires less resources and of course flickers a bit smoother on the screen

 ![image](https://user-images.githubusercontent.com/57478606/152999351-42eb1ee4-884a-4fb2-8257-30c769488aa6.png)

+Btw, I couldn't think of a better name in 6 minutes...;)